-Unlike the generic rule (Article 4.8 - Validity of Exams) that, in case of a unit of study consists of elements that are graded separately, each sub grade is valid until the end of the next academic year, the grades of the different trending topics assessments stay valid until the end of the following semester in which the course is offered again (Note: the Trending Topics course is offered twice per year).
+With regard to the EST course Trending Topics in Educational Science and Technology (201200034) the following applies: the grades for the different trending topics assessments stay valid until the end of the following semester in which the course is offered again (Note: the Trending Topics course is offered twice per year).
 If a student does not pass the course (complete all trending topics' assessments) the 2nd time, the student loses the grades previously earned for the topics which he/she have passed.
 Consequently the student has to re-take the entire course.